fmodica/fretboard/README.md

 ## Demo

-<a href="http://frank-modica.com/static/fretboarddemo/index.html" target="_blank">Demo Fretboard</a>
+Check out the <a href="http://frank-modica.com/static/fretboarddemo/index.html" target="_blank">demo fretboard</a>.

+You can also check out my <a target="_blank" href="http://frank-modica.com/#/voiceleader">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.

 Or check out the "index.html" files in the project for examples.

-You can also check out my voice leading page, where I use the fretboard to help users create progressions with good voice leading:

-<a target="_blank" href="http://frank-modica.com/#/voiceleader">Guitar Voiceleading Helper</a>

 ## Details